jiangyang/impressionist/README.md

 The input markdown file will be rendered into `index.html` and then put into the output dir.
 A version of impressjs will be download and put in the output dir so your presentation can be run.

 options:
->  -nobasestyle=false: specify to NOT include the impressjs demo css
+>  -democss=false: specify to include the impressjs demo css
 >  -outdir=".": output directory, default to pwd, will attempt creation if specified

 ## example markdown